Photos by Tina Krohn

-Haag has written and published extensively on a variety of topics in a variety of places, including NPR, American Scholar, Christian Science Monitor, Slate, Huffington Post, Ms., Washington Post, Chronicle of Higher Education, New York Post, Michigan Quarterly Review, Antioch Review, New Haven Review, and Times magazine (London), as well as peer-reviewed academic journals such as the Journal of Social History, Journal of the History of Sexuality, Maryland Historical Magazine, and others.
+Haag has written and published extensively on a variety of topics in a variety of places, including NPR, American Scholar, Christian Science Monitor, Slate, Huffington Post, Ms., Washington Post, Chronicle of Higher Education, New York Post, Michigan Quarterly Review, Antioch Review, New Haven Review, and Times magazine (London), as well as peer-reviewed academic journals.

 She also had regular columns at Big Think magazine and Psychology Today, before she went on sabbatical in 2014 to complete work on THE GUNNING OF AMERICA.

 Pamela Haag has appeared on, or her work has been discussed, in many media outlets, including The Diane Rehm Show, CBS Sunday Morning, C-Span Booknotes, The Atlantic, New Republic, NPR’s The Takeaway, AARP Radio, the Lenny Lopate Show (WNYC), MSNBC, CNN, the Today show, Glamour, New York Times, Slate, Time.com, Washington Post, BBC radio, local NPR shows, WGBH (Boston), New Hampshire Public Radio, PBS’ “To the Contrary,” Toronto Globe and Mail, More magazine (Canada), Times (London), Daily Mail (UK), Daily Beast, Vogue, Women’s Health, and many more.

 Among other awards for her writing, Pamela Haag won the 2012 Sidney Award for her essay on the perils of sentimentalism in the social media age, called “Death by Treacle.”
 She won honorable mention in 2007 in the Atlantic’s national nonfiction contest, for her essay “Resurrection City.”
 She won honorable mention in the 2013 Best American Essays volume, and she won the Chris White Award for the best nonfiction thesis of 2008 at Goucher College.
 Additionally, she won a Prize Teaching fellowship for excellence in the classroom at Yale University, and the Paul Beik award for the best history thesis from Swarthmore College.
 She was elected to Phi Beta Kappa in 1988.